 Having survived and fought against the most abject abuse for centuries - legal bondage, convict leasing, Jim Crow, lynchings, mis-education, and media for subjugation, we had become strong from the victories.
 Still, we had wounds.
 Those wounds were portals for unseen poisons.
 Lighter skin signified beauty and intelligence.
-Big noses had to be pinched, while lips and butts had to be tucked in so they would appear smaller.
-Roberts Rules of Order still ran our meetings, and we worked to convince "them" that our story was worthy of being included in their story that we and they called "History."
+We still conducted our meetings using Robert's Rules of Order.
+We worked to convince them that our story was worthy of being included in their story that we and they called "History."